princeton-computational-imaging/SeeingThroughFog/README.md

 ```
 "./SeeingThroughFog/tools/".
 ```
-The tools help to viszualize the dataset (DatasetViewer), create a TFRecords dataset (CreateTFRecords), create simple fog simulations for lidar and rgb data (DatasetFoggification) and to quickly reason about the dataset statistics (DatasetStatisticsTool).
+The tools help to visualize the dataset (DatasetViewer), create a TFRecords dataset (CreateTFRecords), create simple fog simulations for lidar and rgb data (DatasetFoggification) and to quickly reason about the dataset statistics (DatasetStatisticsTool).